opencdx/opencdx/README.md

 ℹ️ Specific version not required, but the latest version is recommended.

+## Software Installation
+To Install the above required software to run OpenCDx, please refer to the installation instructions as detailed [here](INSTALL.md)

 ## Description

 OpenCDX is a platform for the management of clinical data exchange.
 It is designed to be a secure, scalable, and interoperable platform for the exchange of clinical data.